This is an expansion of an article from my book " Bawdy Houses, Bums & Illicit Booze: Prostitution, Vagrancy & Murder, Guelph 1870's-1953."

-Speculation on who caused Veroni’s death varies.
-Certain aspects remain valid.
+Speculation on who caused Veroni’s death still continues.
+However, certain aspects remain valid.
 Prior to leaving for his trip State side, Veroni had met with Perri in Freelton, Ontario.
-This, according to Antonio Nicaso, author of Rocco Perri: The Story of Canada’s Most Nororious Bootlegger, occurred in the afternoon.
+This, according to Antonio Nicaso, author of Rocco Perri: The Story of Canada’s Most Notorious Bootlegger, occurred in the afternoon.
 What they actually talked about is pure speculation.
 After the meeting, Veroni headed off to his destination—Niagara Falls.

 On the evening of May 10, 1922, Veroni arrived at the Deviti Restaurant for a conference with several prominent figures in the world of American organized crime.
 The meeting lasted several hours before Veroni exited, presumably intending to head back to his car.
-But, while he arrived alone, he was not to leave that way. he was not alone.
+But, while he arrived at the restaurant alone, he was not to leave that way.
 Veroni was last seen alive departing the restaurant in the company of four men - probably the same four who put 3 bullets into him and tossed him out of a moving car over the cliffs near Niagara Falls.

-However, even if the four men actually performed the deed, an important question remains.
+However, even if the four men actually performed the deed, several important questions remain.
 Did Perri set Veroni up or was he warning him about the dangers awaiting him in Niagara Falls?
-Was this death actually the result of a clash between the interests of Veroni and the head of the Niagara Falls gang at the time—Don Simone?
-Currently, there is no definitive answer.
+Was this death actually the result of a clash between the interests of Veroni and the head of the Niagara Falls gang at the time - Don Simone?
+Currently, there are no absolute answers.
 In fact, although the American agents involved claimed an arrest was imminent, none was ever made.

 The Funeral and What Followed

 Joseph Veroni left a large family and a thriving Guelph business.
 His real occupation as the head of a Guelph Crime Family was never outwardly visible to many Guelph’s citizens while he was alive (the Calabrian and Sicilian Italians being the major exception).
 Of all the local and regional newspapers, it appears only the Hamilton Herald knew the true Veroni.
-It noted as a matter of fact, that Scaroni was the leader of a criminal gang.
+It noted, in a brief article, that Scaroni was the leader of a criminal gang.
 This was something that escaped local papers, particularly the Guelph Mercury.

-His funeral, held on Saturday, May 13, 1922, however, should have clarified who he was.
+Veroni's funeral, held on Saturday, May 13, 1922, really should have clarified who the man truly was.
 The funeral cortege consisted of many prominent crime figures from across Ontario - all associated with Rocco Perri.
 They included

 - Frank Longo, a well-known gangster operating out of Welland who worked with both Perri and the Veroni family